 For more about my award-winning debut novel, The Sea of Wise Insects, please click here.

-I’m passionate about the creative process of writing, and have a PhD in Creative Writing.
+I’m passionate about the creative process of writing.
 Right now, I’m exploring the experimental in literature – playing with form and expectation.

-I’m currently at Rhodes University where I have a post doctoral fellowship in Creative Writing.
+I’m currently at Rhodes University where I’m a postdoctoral fellow in Creative Writing.

 I am the lipsticked phantom.